a-sit-plus/wallet-issuing-backend/README.md

   },
   "sub": "http://localhost:8080/credentials/status/1#list",
   "nbf": 1645627570,
-  "iss": "did:key:mEgACaCUPdgNqCIFLVXE8yn5lZGaYjbyCys0go5xhPtbXj0U=",
+  "iss": "did:key:mEpBoJQ92A2oIgUtVcTzKfmVkZpiNvILKzSCjnGE+1tePRfaM0BRQ510KHx5igH1078BFTIFtxzEqY3E7TWR3z79O",
   "exp": 1645843570,
   "jti": "http://localhost:8080/credentials/status/1"
 }
 ```

-`GET /help/wallet` displays a help page if the user scans a debug initialization QR Code with a standard camera app (instead of the Wallet App).

-`GET /help/verify` displays a help page if the user scans a QR code displayed by the Wallet App for verification with a standard camera app (instead of the Verifier App).

 ### Device Binding

-The call to `/binding/start` requires authentication with a Nonce extracted from a QR Code displayed by ECO (or this service, in the EIDAS deployment), to be sent in the header `X-Auth-ExtNonce`.
-The second call, to `/binding/create` needs to include the session identifier to be sent in the header `X-Auth-Token` (which in turn has been set by the service in the first response).
+The call to `/binding/start` requires authentication with an external Nonce extracted from a QR Code displayed by ECO (or this service, in the EIDAS deployment), to be sent in the header `X-Auth-ExtNonce`.
+The second call, to `/binding/create` needs to include the session identifier to be sent in the header `X-Auth-Token` (which in turn has been set by this service in the first response).

 `POST /binding/start` initiates the device binding process in the App.
 User needs to scan a QR Code with a nonce first to be authorized to access this endpoint.